-Business Exchange Program at École de Management in Shanghai, China
+Business Exchange Program at École de Management

 Through SIUE's longstanding relationship with ESSCA (based in Angers, France), selected business majors and minors may participate in an exchange semester in at ESSCA Shanghai.
 A variety of core Business courses and electives are offered in English.
 There is no Chinese language requirement for participation in this program.
 Chinese language courses are also available.